Southwest CEO: No layoffs, furloughs on Oct. 1

 Kelly added that Southwest has 'no intentions of seeking furloughs, layoffs, pay rate cuts, or benefits cuts through at least the end of this year'

-In a letter to employees obtained by FOX Business, Southwest chairman and CEO Gary Kelly vowed that the airline will not furlough or layoff any of its employees on Oct.
+In a letter to employees obtained by FOX Business, Southwest chairman and CEO Gary Kelly vowed that the airline will not furlough or lay off any of its employees on Oct.
 1.

 Continue Reading Below